La Seu d'Urgell begins structural renovation of les Monges building

 IA

-The project has a budget of 335,341.25 euros and focuses on the ground floor and mezzanine, currently home to the La Cuina exhibition hall.
-The main goal is to reinforce the existing structure to ensure safety for future public use.
+This initial stage focuses on the ground floor and mezzanine, currently home to the La Cuina exhibition hall.
+Engineers will reinforce the floor structures and install a new external emergency staircase to meet modern safety standards.